Return on Education for Bachelor’s Degrees

 Grants

 Students may qualify for grants directly from their school or through federal financial aid.
-Grants typically do not require repayment, so they can be an incredibly helpful addition to a student’s financial toolkit when it comes to paying for college.
+Grants typically do not require repayment, so they can be an incredibly helpful addition to a student’s financial toolkit when paying for college.
 Pell Grants are one type of grant awarded by the federal government to students who demonstrate exceptional financial need.

 Student Loan Forgiveness Programs

 If you need to take out student loans to help pay for college, keep an eye on your terms and interest rates to help keep costs down.
-If you take out federal loans and plan to work for certain non-profits or government organizations, you may be eligible for loan forgiveness under the Public Service Loan Forgiveness (PSLF) program.
+If you take out federal loans and plan to work for certain nonprofits or government organizations, you may be eligible for loan forgiveness under the Public Service Loan Forgiveness (PSLF) program.
 After making 10 years’ worth of qualifying monthly payments, the remaining balance of your loan may be forgiven through this program.

 Private Student Loans